• Skip to primary navigation

 While a traditional sourdough bread recipe is obviously not gluten free, sourdough bread is sometimes tolerated by people who are gluten sensitive (but not people with Celiac Disease).
 This is because some of the gluten is consumed during the fermentation process, which makes the bread more easily digestible.

-How do I make this recipe in a Dutch oven?
+Can I make it in a Dutch oven?

 The next day, carefully turn out your dough onto a large piece of parchment paper and carefully lower this into a 4.5qt Dutch oven (a larger one would work, but your bread will be flatter and will likely cook faster).
 Allow the dough to sit uncovered while the oven preheats, then score, cover with a lid, and follow recipe instructions for baking.